Hamzah Haz: Accusation of United States terrorism

 On 3 September 2003 Hamzah stated, "Actually, who is the terrorist, who is against human rights?
 The answer is the United States because they attacked Iraq.
 Moreover, it is the terrorist king, waging war."

 According to The Sydney Morning Herald, Hamzah's statement was "a scathing attack that echoed the language of many of the Bali bombers".
-Hamzah had also been criticised for publicly associating with several of Indonesia's more hardline Islamic leaders, including Bashir, although after the Bali terrorist attack Hamzah severed those ties.
+Hamzah had also been criticised for publicly associating with several of Indonesia's more hardline Islamic leaders, including Ba'asyir, although after the Bali terrorist attack Hamzah severed those ties.
 Soon after Hamzah's remarks, Riza Sihbudi, a political analyst at the Indonesian Institute of Sciences, told the Detik news service that Hamzah seemed to be chasing votes.
-"He should not have spoken like that as he is the Vice-President", Sihbudi said.
+"He should not have spoken like that as he is the vice president", Sihbudi said.

 Al Jazeera reported the day after Hamzah's statement that "There has yet to be a US reaction to the well-known firebrand's comments."

 Personal life

-The Office of the Vice President officially states that Hamzah has two wives, Asmaniah (b.
-27 July 1942), and Titin Kartini (b.
-4 May 1946), with whom he has a total of 12 children.
-However, another source states Haz has a third wife, Soraya, whom he does not officially acknowledge, and with whom he has a further three children.
+The Office of the Vice President officially states that Hamzah had two wives, Asmaniah (b.
+27 July 1943), and Titin Kartini (b.
+4 May 1945), with whom he had a total of 12 children.
+Another source states Haz had a third wife, Soraya, whom he did not officially acknowledge, and with whom he had a further three children.
+Soraya was seen on camera with Hamzah in an event at Bandar Lampung in 2022.
+His first and second wives predeceased him.
+Asmaniah died on 12 September 2017 and Titin died on 19 May 2021.